-The following table sets forth the compensation paid by us to our Chief Executive Officer during the three most recent fiscal years ended December 31, and the two other most highly compensated executive officers who served in such capacities during the fiscal year ended December 31, 1999 but who were not serving in such capacities as of the end of such fiscal year.
+The following table sets forth the compensation paid by us to our Chief Executive Officer during the fiscal years ended December 31, 1999, 1998 and 1997 and the two other most highly compensated executive officers who served in such capacities during the fiscal year ended December 31, 1999 but who were not serving in such capacities as of the end of such fiscal year.
 There were no other persons serving as executive officers at the end of such fiscal year.